mvbjrn/serial/README.md

 # serial

-An extended package for accessing the serial port.
+This is an extended package for accessing the serial port.
-It is inspired by https://github.com/tarm/serial.
+It is inspired by https://github.com/tarm/serial and several forks.

+I made this library mainly for educational purposes.
+As you can see, I commented my code alot, just to make myself clear what is happening.

 ## Overview